-It’s a new year, a new decade, and I’ve had enough of diet industry bullshit.
-Here are the health and fitness fads that I’ve left in 2019…
+Frankly, I’ve had enough of diet industry bullshit.
+Here are the health and fitness fads that I’ve left behind in 2019…

 1) Tracking my workouts.
 This may be a controversial one.
 Have you even exercised if you haven’t tracked your run, measured your progress, and posted the Strava pic on Facebook?
 Well, it’s not for me.
 I found that I was coming back from a run, feeling good about myself, and then having my Nike app telling me that I was 55 seconds slower than my last run and it just bummed me out.
 It drained all the feel-good endorphins I got out of it and made me feel like I had to do better next time, or it somehow didn’t count.
 I’ve enjoyed running so much more since I stopped.